Charles E. Brasher

 Reliance bridge and biscuit

-Thanks to Peter Sloan for the Reliance and Artist model pictures.
+Thanks to Peter Sloan for the Reliance and Artist model pictures, Adam Anderson for the Aloha, William Labadie for the Supertone pictures, Folkways Music/Mark Stutman for the Silvatone picture.
 The Maui pictures comes from Michael Messer's forum on 'unusual resonator guitars'.
-I don't know who took the pictures, so, photographer please contact us to be credited.
+I don't know who took the Maui pictures, so, photographer please contact us to be credited.

 RETURN TO HOMEPAGE